HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 ## Malpractices on the web

 Nowadays, the performance of the used technologies plays a particularly relevant role.
 To this end, technologies are constantly being further developed, optimized, and new technologies launched.
 One of these new technologies is WebAssembly, which has become a [W3C recommendation](https://www.w3.org/2019/12/pressrelease-wasm-rec.html.en) as of the end of 2019.
 WebAssembly can be used to develop powerful web applications and has made it possible to run almost native high-performance computing in web browsers.
 No rose without a thorn; attackers have taken advantage of this technology, and this is how the new attack vector [cryptojacking](https://www.malwarebytes.com/cryptojacking/) came into existence.
 Attackers used this technology to mine cryptocurrencies on the web browser by using the computer's power of visitors (malicious cryptomining).
-This is a very attractive technique for attackers – inject a few lines of JavaScript code in the webpage and let all visitors mine for you.
-Because some websites may also offer bonafide cryptomining on the web, we can't generalize that all websites with cryptomining are in fact cryptojacking.
+This is a very attractive technique for attackers – inject a few lines of JavaScript code in the web page and let all visitors mine for you.
+Because some websites may also offer bona fide cryptomining on the web, we can't generalize that all websites with cryptomining are in fact cryptojacking.
 But in most cases, website operators don't offer an opt-in alternative for visitors, and the visitors remain still uninformed as to whether their resources are being used while browsing the website.

 {{ figure_markup(
   image="security-cryptominer-usage.png",